Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 2. Language Transfer: Complete Spanish — Beginner

-Apple Podcasts Best for: People who want to understand Spanish, not just memorize it
+Best for: People who want to understand Spanish, not just memorize it

 Language Transfer is something of a cult favorite in the language learning world, and for good reason.
 It's a free, audio-only course (technically more of a podcast series) where host Mihalis Eleftheriou walks you through Spanish by teaching you to derive words and structures from logic rather than rote memorization.
 The method is so effective it's almost annoying — you'll find yourself constructing sentences you've never been taught, just because you understand how the pieces fit.